Does your vehicle attract catalytic converter thieves? - NewsBreak

 The repairs can set you back hundreds to thousands of dollars.

 The National Insurance Crime Bureau tracks thefts reported to insurance companies.
-It said catalytic converter thefts have increased more than 975% from 2018 to more than 14,000 in 2020.Holcomb signs bill to crack down on catalytic converter thefts
+It said catalytic converter thefts have increased more than 975% from 2018 to more than 14,000 in 2020.How popular is your name?
+Click here to find out.

 The converters are placed on vehicles to help prevent air pollution.
 They’ve been required by the federal government since 1975 on most vehicles.